Skip to Content

 • Hiking shoes – Not all of the hikes are intense but if it’s been a bit rainy (totally typical for this area in case you’re not familiar!) then hiking shoes will come in handy for some slippery and muddy situations.
 You definitely don’t want to use open-toed shoes for these hikes.

-• Daypack – You’re hiking, you don’t want a purse or an uncomfortable and floppy bag, get a bag that will be comfortable to carry your extra items.
+• Daypack – You’re hiking, and you don’t want a purse or an uncomfortable and floppy bag, get a bag that will be comfortable to carry your extra items.

 • Water bottle – Get a reusable one for your trip!
 Less plastic equals a happier Earth.

-• Other reminders: A GoPro for any shots where you may get misted, sunglasses, and proper clothes for the weather—quick-dry items are probably a good winner.
+• Other reminders: A GoPro for any shots where you may get misted, sunglasses, and proper clothes for the weather—quick-dry items are probably a good winner

 Which of these waterfalls near Portland are you most excited to see!?
 Here are more exciting things to do around Portland and more hikes in Oregon to tackle.